Cmorgan21/terminal-horror/README.md

 - #### Viewing Notes
   - When a user views their notes they have made within the gaming session these notes will be fetched and displayed within the terminal from the sheets

+### Item Options

+- When the user has chose a room to investigate they will be displayed with three items within each room.

+- The user will be given instructions of what to type to access the descriptions of the items.

+### Winning the game

+- When the user wins the game they will be prompted with a congradualtions and a small section of text

+- They will also be asked if they would like to play the game again or not and are given the option